maxzheng/great-life-guide/story.md

 they didn't have good guidance themselves either).

 Every time I thought it was complete, real life conflicts quickly disproved it.
-Over the years, there were [over 200 changes to the guide](https://github.com/maxzheng/great-life-guide) until it was finally completed a month ago, where I am able to achieve 100% happiness every day since, which translates to 100% productivity, no matter what's happening in my life -- there were several **serious** stressors at work and home due to COVID-19 lockdown.
+Over the years, there were [over 200 changes to the guide](https://github.com/maxzheng/great-life-guide) as I iterated logically and experimented with different steps using myself as the guinea pig.
+It was finally completed a month ago as I was able to achieve 100% happiness every day, which translates to 100% productivity, no matter what's happening in my life -- there were several **serious** stressors at work and home due to COVID-19 lockdown, so it is battle tested.

 It is not just me, but the benefits spew over to my family as well.
 My wife said I have become a completely different person -- in a good way! :laughing: We haven't had any serious arguments since -- just small ones due to